MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/3-set-baselines-load-test.md

 ## Use Azure Load Testing to evaluate thresholds

-Because the expected performance of components is often not clearly known or understood, Azure Load Testing can help to identify the performance of individual components, the scale-out behavior and the thresholds to expect.
+During the development phase, the performance of components and resource requirements are often not clearly known or understood.
+You can use Azure Load Testing to identify the expected performance of the individual components, the scale-out behavior, and the thresholds to expect for building your baseline.

-The expected number of requests per second for the various components might be different or there might be different requirements for normal operations and special situations (for example during a chaos experiment or peak load) where higher error rates or lower requests per second are expected and acceptable.
+As you run your tests, there might be different requirements for special situations (such as a chaos experiment or a peak load) compared to normal operations, where higher error rates or lower requests per second are expected and acceptable.

 ## Set up baselines